umarhassan-mitodl/mas.s62-spring-2018/content/pages/assignments/pset1-hash-based-signature-schemes.md

 ## Getting started

 You'll implement all labs in Go.
-The [Go website](https://golang.org/) contains a lot of useful information including a tutorial for learning Go if you're not already familiar with it.
+The {{% resource_link "cb98ccb8-ef25-4875-a9dc-bcb08e28dc1c" "Go website" %}} contains a lot of useful information including a tutorial for learning Go if you're not already familiar with it.

 You will probably find it most convenient to install Go 1.9 on your own computer, but you can also use it remotely.

 You can use a regular editor like vim / emacs / notepad.exe.
-There is also a go-specific open source IDE that Tadge recommends & uses, [LiteIDE](https://github.com/visualfc/liteide) which may make things easier.
+There is also a go-specific open source IDE that Tadge recommends & uses, {{% resource_link "1b459626-fe54-4048-8eee-e652fddb497a" "LiteIDE" %}} which may make things easier.

-In order to submit your lab, you'll need to use Git.
-[You can read about Git here](https://www.kernel.org/pub/software/scm/git/docs/user-manual.html).
+In order to submit your lab, you'll need to use Git. {{% resource_link "92757ddc-0b19-412f-87fd-96f0d5dcfa83" "You can read about Git here" %}}.

 ## Collaboration Policy